torvalds/linux/Documentation/networking/device_drivers/ethernet/chelsio/cxgb.rst

 published by the Free Software Foundation.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.
+You should have received a copy of the GNU General Public License along with this program; if analt, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

 THIS SOFTWARE IS PROVIDED ``AS IS`` AND WITHOUT ANY EXPRESS OR IMPLIED